rubrikinc/rubrik-sdk-for-powershell/docs/cmd_remove.rst

     PS C:\>Get-RubrikSLA -SLA 'Gold' | Remove-RubrikSLA

-    This will attempt to remove the Gold SLA Domain from Rubrik if there are no VMs being protected by the policy
+    This will attempt to remove the Gold SLA Domain from Rubrik if there are no objects being protected by the policy